proximax-storage/go-xpx-chain-sdk/api.md

 func (c *SubscribeService) PartialRemoved(add *Address) (*SubscribePartialRemoved, error)
 ```
 returns an entity from which you can access channel with Aggregate Bonded
-Transaction hash for passed address Aggregate Bonded Transaction hash gets into
+Transaction hash related to passed address Aggregate Bonded Transaction hash
-channel when it was in partial state but not anymore
+gets into channel when it was in partial state but not anymore

 #### func (*SubscribeService) Status